cloudsufi/database-plugins/oracle-plugin/docs/Oracle-batchsink.md

 - TRANSACTION_SERIALIZABLE (default): No dirty reads.
 Non-repeatable and phantom reads are prevented.
 - Note: If the user role selected is SYSDBA or SYSOPER, the plugin will default to TRANSACTION_READ_COMMITTED to prevent ORA-08178 errors

-**Connection Type** Whether to use an SID, Service Name, or TNS Connect Descriptor when connecting to the database.
+**Connection Type** Whether to use an SID, Service Name, TNS Connect Descriptor, or TLS when connecting to the database.

 **SID/Service Name/TNS Connect Descriptor:** Oracle connection point (Database name, Service name, or a TNS Connect Descriptor).
 When using TNS, place the full TNS Connect Descriptor in the text field.
 For example: